RahulArya15/Generative-AI-Melody-Composer/README.md

 The model that I created is saved as model.h5 with is also present in the repository The other files such as dataset and mapping.json also created while preprocessing the data and training the model.
+In order to play the melodies you will have to install MuseScore in you system.